Jun-Murakami/AI_Prompt_Editor/README.md

 - **Built-in web browser**
 Chat directly within the built-in web browser.
 Send messages directly from the prompt editor and use ChatGPT on Google Bard.
 - **Importing logs**
-Import logs from ChatGPT and conduct full-text searches across all imported logs.
+Import logs from ChatGPT/Bard and conduct full-text searches across all imported logs.
 - **Preset phrase function**
 You can register frequently used phrases and insert them into the editor.
 - **Prompt template & history**